libriscv/libriscv/README.md

 On Ubuntu and Linux distributions like it, you can install a 64-bit RISC-V GCC compiler for running Linux programs with a one-liner:

 ```
-sudo apt install gcc-11-riscv64-linux-gnu g++-11-riscv64-linux-gnu
+sudo apt install gcc-12-riscv64-linux-gnu g++-12-riscv64-linux-gnu
 ```

-Depending on your distro you may have access to GCC versions 10, 11 and 12.
+Depending on your distro you may have access to GCC versions 10 to 13.
 Now you have a full Linux C/C++ compiler for 64-bit RISC-V.

 To build smaller and leaner programs you will want a (limited) Linux userspace environment.
 Check out the guide on how to [build a Newlib compiler](/docs/NEWLIB.md).